Daniel J. Frey

 Before telephone poles.

-Before telegraph wire.
+Before the telegraph wire.

 A time not seen.